What are the CME requirements for Physician Assistants?

 No. The CME hours earned within a three-year cycle can be used only to fulfill the requirements for that cycle.

-Licensees should not mail CME documentation to the Board unless specifically asked to.
-Please maintain your own CME records, so that you can furnish them to the Board in the event of a CME audit.
-You will report hours annually during the license renewal process.
+No. Licensees should not mail CME documentation to the Board unless specifically asked to.
+Please maintain your own CME records or use our tracking form, so that you can furnish them to the Board in the event of a CME Audit.
+You will report whole hours annually during the license renewal process.